DAUPHIN COUNTY

 Brownstone

-Harrisburg This station was at 813 Market Street (across the tracks from the PRR station).
+Harrisburg This station, built in 1902, was at Market Street west of 10th Street.
 It was demolished in the early 1960s to build the post office.

 Harrisburg